Mlaiel/iacherie/monitoring/monetization/README.md

 ## License

-This monitoring module is proprietary software developed exclusively for the Ainflue platform.
+This monitoring module is proprietary software developed exclusively for the IA Chérie platform.
 Unauthorized use, distribution, or modification is strictly prohibited.